Antonio Vutov: Levski Sofia (loan)

 On 13 June 2017, Vutov returned to Levski Sofia on a season-long loan.

 Lokomotiv Sofia

 In July 2022, Vutov joined Lokomotiv Sofia as a free agent, signing a two-year contract.

+Arda Kardzhali

+In June 2025, Vutov signed a three-year contract with Arda Kardzhali.
+On 7 August 2025, he scored the only goal in the 1:0 away win over Lithuanian team Kauno Žalgiris in a UEFA Conference League qualifying match, which marked Arda's first victory in a European club tournament.

 International career

-He made his debut for Bulgaria national football team on 31 March 2021 in a World Cup qualifier against Northern Ireland.
+He made his debut for Bulgaria national team on 31 March 2021 in a FIFA World Cup qualifier against Northern Ireland.